CircuitVerse/Interactive-Book/docs/alu.md

 |1	|1	|XOR|

-Now we can take up the 1 bit ALU as block and construct a 4 bit ALU, which performs all the functions of the 1 bit ALU on the 4 bit inputs.
+Now you can take up the 1 bit ALU as block and construct a 4 bit ALU, which performs all the functions of the 1 bit ALU on the 4 bit inputs.
 Thus a single building block can be constructed and used recursively.
 The inputs A and B are four bits and the output is 4 bit as well.
 Figure below illustrates it:

 <div style="text-align:center" ><img src="../assets/images/360px-4BITALU.jpg" /></div>